IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 comments | string | Comments any comments associated with this record

-### 13. Equipment Attribute Table
+### 11. Operation Table

-All data from the Equipment Attribute table will be returned from the endpoint below.
-You can optionally fetch specific data by including the facility attribute ids, facility names, emission type ids, facility type ids, unit ids, equipment ids, last modified start date and last modified end date.
-The facility attribute endpoint supports pagination.
+All data from the Operation table will be returned from the endpoint below.
+You can optionally fetch specific data by including the operation ids, operation type ids, emission type ids, emission category ids, unit ids, equipment ids, last modified start date and last modified end date.
+The Operation endpoint supports pagination.

 > Example Request